erizov/Professor/semester_10/lecture_65_llm_training_advanced/distributed_training_llm/README.md

 ### Application

-5. Can you implement Distributed Training Larstructframeworkge system from memory without looking at the code?
+5. Can you implement Distributed Training Larstructframeworkarchitecturetem from memory without looking at the code?
 6. What real-world problem could you solve using Distributed Training Large language system?

 ### Debugging

-7. What are the most common mistakes when implementing Distributed Training architectstructureguage system?
+7. What are the most common mistakes when implementing Distributed Training architectstructframeworkge system?
 8. How would you test your Distributed Training Large language system deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

-## Algorithm Visualization
+## Strategy Visualization

-*Visual diagram for Distributed Traframeworkarchitecturelanguage system would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*Visual diagram for Distributed Traframeworkarchitectstructureguage system would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises